The reinvention of innovation

 The diversity and complexity of current innovation trends show that successful companies see innovation as a holistic challenge.
 It’s not just a matter of driving forward individual innovative projects, but of shaping and managing an entire innovation ecosystem.
 This is how innovation works today.

 “Innovation often has more to do with discipline and control than creativity”

 Stefan Thomke is an innovation researcher at Harvard Business School.
 In this interview, he explains why innovative companies need to develop a culture of experimentation.
 His call to innovation managers: “Act like a scientist!”

 How is the development of innovations changing as a result of digital transformation and what does this mean for companies?

 Dr. Ali Aslan Gümüsay … holds a doctorate from the University of Oxford.
 He is Head of the Innovation, Entrepreneurship & Society Research Group at the Humboldt Institute for Internet and Society (HIIG), Research Fellow at Judge Business School, University of Cambridge, and ran the “Grand Challenges & New Forms of Organizing” network of the German Research Foundation (DFG).

-* Only available to companies located in Germany, registered in the commercial register and from relevant industries.
+* Only available to officially registered companies from relevant industries.
 We accept no obligation to provide a copy.
-Requests will be confirmed/responded to by e-mail.
+Requests will be responded to by Email.

 Image sources: Image 1: Kirell Benzi, Image 2: Susan Young for Harvard Business School, Image 3: Merck KGaA, Image 4: Andrey Popov